wanghaisheng/heytcm-docs/src/content/docs/about/features.md

 ## System Support

 - Windows, Mac, and Linux support
-- Built with web technologies, so OpenMarch can hypothetically run anywhere Chrome can
+- Built with web technologies, so HeyTCM can hypothetically run anywhere Chrome can